Counterparts and Legally Binding Signatures

 Execution by Counterparts/Facsimile.
 This SOW may be executed and delivered in counterparts by facsimile, each of which so executed and delivered counterpart is original, and such counterparts, together, shall constitute but the same instrument.
 Each of the parties hereto agrees to additionally execute, and deliver, original copies of this agreement circulated subsequent to its initial execution and delivery by facsimile.

-A signed fax or scanned and emailed document is often acceptable as a counterpart unless it is specifically excluded in a contract.
-But many government agencies - a county recorder, for example - don't accept faxes and require an original signed document.
+A signed fax or scanned and emailed document is often accepted as a counterpart unless it is specifically excluded in a contract.
+But many government agencies like a county recorder, for example, don't accept faxes and require an original signed document.